rapid7/metasploit-framework/documentation/modules/auxiliary/admin/sap/sap_igs_xmlchart_xxe.md

 ## Vulnerable Application
-This module exploits these vulnerabilities, CVE-2018-2392 and CVE-2018-2393, within version 7.20, 7.20EXT, 7.45, 7.49,
+This module exploits CVE-2018-2392 and CVE-2018-2393, two XXE vulnerabilities within the XMLCHART page of SAP Internet Graphics Servers (IGS) running versions 7.20, 7.20EXT, 7.45, 7.49, or 7.53.
+These vulnerabilities occur due to a lack of appropriate validation on the Extension HTML tag when submitting a POST request to the XMLCHART page to generate a new chart.

-and 7.53 of SAP Internet Graphics Server (IGS).
-Both of these vulnerabilities occur due a lack of validation on XML External Entities when XML files are uploaded via the /XMLCHART page.
-Unauthenticated remote attackers can exploit these vulnerabilities to either read files from the server's file system as the XXX user, or conduct a denial of service attack against the vulnerable SAP IGS server.
+Successful exploitation will allow unauthenticated remote attackers to read files from the server as the user from which the IGS service is started, which will typically be the SAP admin user.
+Alternatively attackers can also abuse the XXE vulnerability to conduct a denial of service attack against the vulnerable SAP IGS server.

 ### Application Background
 The Internet Graphics Service (IGS) where it provides a way infrastructure to enable developers to display graphics